Compulsory Farm CPD

 3. There is no change in the overall personal points targets, which normally range from 50 points for those in the “L” category (farm-animal only) to 80 points for those in the “R” category (all species).
 It will be necessary to gain the overall total and the 24 points of enhanced farm CPD – but the enhanced farm CPD points count towards the overall total, so there is no increase in CPD being required.

-5. Those not gaining the required 24 points by 30 June 2023 will lose the farm-animal element of their AMTRA registration; if they are in the "L" category (farm-animal only), they will lose their overall AMTRA registration.
+5. Those not gaining the required 24 points by 30 June 2025 will lose the farm-animal element of their AMTRA registration on 30 September 2025; if they are in the "L" category (farm-animal only), they will lose their overall AMTRA registration on 30 September 2025.

-8. While most material is currently AMTRA-initiated and hosted online by VBMS SQP Learning, AMTRA is open to considering applications for accreditation from third parties for CPD with a strong focus on resistance management.
+7. While much material is currently AMTRA-initiated, AMTRA is open to considering applications for accreditation from third parties for CPD with a strong focus on resistance management.
 In deciding whether to accredit such material, the independence of the content will be important, as will the extent to which it adds to rather than replicates the existing accredited material.

 AMTRA has commissioned four SCOPS modules from Lesley Stubbings.
-These are hosted for AMTRA on the VBMS SQP Learning platform and together are worth 24 points towards the compulsory farm points target.
+These are hosted for AMTRA on the VBMS SQP Learning platform and together are worth 24 points towards the enhanced/compulsory farm points target.

 • SCOPS 1 - INTRODUCTION TO ANTHELMINTIC RESISTANCE (AR)